 Second Monday Series is for thinking individuals interested in learning about and discussing today's "hot topics" with the experts.
 This program is sponsored by BHC's Sisterhood; American Jewish Committee, Baltimore Chapter; and National Council of Jewish Women, Baltimore Section.
 Click here for the full year calendar with details.
 INFO: Ferne Rogow, email@example.com or 410-902-7012.

 Meet us in BHC’s lovely outdoor courtyard in the summer or in a warm lodge-style room in the winter for these fun evenings of current event discussions.
 Led by BHC’s clergy and educator, these chats have a Jewish perspective and encourage group participation.
 They are free and open to the community.
 We serve snacks and cocktails.
-Click here to download the 2017 Winter Nights on Park Heights flyer for the dates and detailed information.
-INFO: Nicki Barrett, Coordinator of Programming and Engagement, email@example.com or 410-764-1587, ext.
+Click here to download the 2017 Summer Nights on Park Heights flyer for the dates and detailed information.
+INFO: Nicki Barrett, Coordinator of Engagement and Programming, firstname.lastname@example.org or 410-764-1587, ext.
 246.